DinaAymann/Library_System/README.md

-*This library system website mainly uses Java, Spring Boot, and REST APIs.*
+*This library system website mainly uses Java, Spring Boot, PostgreSQL and REST APIs.*

 **To Run the project:** Run the BackendApplication class.